After Las Vegas massacre, 'bump stock' is hot item at U.S. gun shops

 Democratic U.S. Senator Dianne Feinstein introduced a bill on Wednesday that would outlaw bump stocks and other devices that, as she put it, “easily and cheaply modify legal weapons into what are essentially machine guns.”

-Several Republicans, who typically oppose gun restrictions, signalled openness to the idea.
+Several Republicans, who typically oppose gun restrictions, signaled openness to the idea.
 The No. 2 Republican in the Senate, John Cornyn of Texas, called for a hearing on bump stocks.

 Fully automatic weapons like machine guns, which fire continuously with a single trigger pull, have been largely banned since 1986.
 By contrast, semi-automatic rifles fire a single bullet each time the trigger is engaged and are widely available for sale.